gustwindjs/gustwind/documentation/node-compatibility-plan.md

 - Repository-level build, start, and serve tasks now use the Node path directly.
 - Repository-level command entrypoints now live in `package.json` instead of a separate `deno.json` task file.
 - The Node-specific render/build tests now run under `node --test` instead of the Deno test runner.
+- The router utility tests now run under `node --test` instead of the Deno test runner as well.
 - The package-root runtime exports now point to the Node API surface.
 - The quality gate now verifies that the Node CLI can build the repository.